 Rule 12.
 Appeals.

-(a) Any party may appeal a final order or judgment within 30 calendar days after entry of judgment or order or after denial of a motion to set aside the judgment or order, whichever is later.
+(a) Any party may appeal a final order or judgment within 28 calendar days after entry of judgment or order or after denial of a motion to set aside the judgment or order, whichever is later.
+If a party appeals the judgment in a small claims action that was tried without a jury and any party meets the requirements of Utah Rules of Civil Procedure Rule 38(b), the trial de novo in the district court shall be by a jury in accordance with Utah Rules of Civil Procedure Rules 38, 39, 47, 48, 49, 50, 51 and 52.

 (b) To appeal, the appealing party must file a notice of appeal in the court issuing the judgment.
 Unless waived upon filing an affidavit of impecuniosity, the appropriate fee must accompany the notice of appeal.

 (c) Upon the receipt of the notice of appeal, the clerk of the district court shall schedule the new trial and notify the parties.
-All proceedings on appeal will be held in accordance with these rules, except that the parties will not file an affidavit or counter affidavit.
+All proceedings on appeal will be held in accordance with these rules, except that the parties will not file an affidavit or counter affidavit and the district court may order parties to exchange information prior to trial.

 (d) The district court shall issue all orders governing the new trial.
 The new trial of a justice court adjudication shall be heard in the district court nearest to and in the same county as the justice court from which the appeal is taken.
 The new trial of an adjudication by the small claims department of the district court shall be held at the same district court.